Enhanced 911: Wireless transmission

 In parallel to the actual voice call, the ALI database gets periodically updated with more precise and recent location information.
 Cellular networks can determine a more precise location of the caller's device by using triangulation from the cell towers (radiolocation).
 In addition to triangulation, a second source of location information may be the caller's phone itself (or other cellular device).

 Many phones manufactured after 2005 have GPS receivers built in.
 When the cellular phone detects that the user is placing an emergency call, it begins to transmit its location to a secure server, from which the PSAP can retrieve it.
-Cellphone manufacturers may program the phone to automatically enable GPS functionality (if disabled) when an emergency call is placed, so that it may transmit its location.
+Cellphone manufacturers may program the phone to enable GPS function automatically (in case it has been turned off) when the user places an emergency call.

 For wireless calls, the ANI (or "pseudo-ANI") is a unique number assigned to each individual 911 call, assigned at a mobile switching center.

 ALI database

 The ALI database is secured and separate from the public phone network by design.
-It is generally maintained by the Incumbent Local Exchange Carrier (ILEC) under contract by the PSAP.
-Each ILEC has their own standards for the formatting of the database.

-The ALI is maintained on behalf of local governments by contracted private third parties generally the Incumbent Local Exchange Carrier (ILEC).
+The ALI is maintained on behalf of local governments by contracted private third parties, generally the incumbent local exchange carrier (ILEC).
 Often, the contracted 3rd party further subcontracts the actual ALI database management to companies such as Intrado, Bandwidth and TeleCommunication Systems, Inc. The ALI database also feeds the Master Street Address Guide database which is used to route the call to the appropriate PSAP and when the call arrives, the ALI database is queried to determine the location of the caller.

+Each ILEC has its own standard for the formatting of the database.

 Most ALI databases have a companion database known as the MSAG, Master Street Address Guide.
 The MSAG describes the exact spelling of streets, street number ranges, and other address elements.
 When a new account is created, the address is located in the Master Street Address Guide to track the proper Emergency Service Number (ESN) that 911 calls from that phone number should be routed to.
 Competitive local exchange carriers (CLEC) and other competing wireline carriers negotiate for access to the ALI database in their respective Interconnect Agreement with the ILEC.
 They populate the database using the ILEC MSAG as a guide.

 If the phone number is not in the ALI database, this is known as ALI Failure; the call is then passed to default ESN for the call's trunk line group, which is a PSAP designated for this function.
 The 911 operator must then ask the incoming caller for their location and redirect them to the correct PSAP.
 The legal penalty in most states for ALI database lookup failure is limited to a requirement that the telephone company fix the database entry.